Where did it all be-GIN?

 Gin Goes Underground

-After some time, Parliament recognized they had an enormous problem on their hands and tried to slow down the city’s thirst for gin by passing new laws.
+After some time, Parliament recognised they had an enormous problem on their hands and tried to slow down the city’s thirst for gin by passing new laws.
 George II was on the throne and the 1736 Gin Act was passed.
 Anyone making gin now needed a license, extortionate fees were introduced and gin shops were heavily taxed, but this only sent production underground.
 Only two licenses were officially taken out and production was increasing.
 Bootleggers were everywhere, making it in their own homes - giving birth to the phrase ‘bathtub gin.’

 The Beginning of Artisanal Gin